Glorious coastlines (Northern TOur IDEAS)

 - Kittery and York, Maine: Outlet shopping, historic villages

-Just over the Maine border, Kittery attracts bargain-hunters thanks to over 120 outlet shops clustered along US 1.
-But, take time to visit old Kittery, down on the water, and the Yorks, a nearby series of historic communities.
+Just over the Maine border, Kittery attracts bargain-hunters thanks to more than 120 outlet shops clustered along U.S. 1.
+But, take time to visit old Kittery down on the water, and the Yorks, a nearby series of historic communities.

 - Ogunquit, Maine: Perkins Cove